ONE-RANDOM-HUMAN/we4k/README.md

 ### Where was there claimed to be only one zig function?
 After compilation, only one zig function remains after inlining and dead code elimination.

+## Thanks
+we4k was developed with contributions from many others.
+In particular
+* The Stockfish Team - we4k was tuned using a large number Fishtest games.
+* sqrmax - for dedicating a large amount of time to reading the assembly and providing suggestions.